src-bin/substrate-docs/www/src-bin.com/substrate/manual/getting-started/bootstrapping.md

 This program creates your AWS organization, creates the audit account and enables CloudTrail, creates the deploy and network accounts, configures a basic service control policy, and creates the necessary roles and policies to allow your administrators to move relatively freely.

-When this program exits, you should commit `substrate.*` to version control.
+When this program exits, you should add `.substrate.*` to your version control system's ignore list (e.g. `.gitignore`) and commit `substrate.*` to version control.
 Do not forget your root access key yet.
 It is safe to re-run this program at any time.

 ### Delegate access to billing data